contiv/contiv.github.io/websrc/source/documents/community/CONTRIBUTING.md

 will review the changes and provide feedback.
 The pull request will be merged into the master branch after discussion.

-Please make sure that the unit tests and the system tests pass before submitting the PR, as appropriate.
+Please make sure that all tests are passing before submitting the PR, as applicable.
 Please keep in mind some changes might not be merged if committers decide they can't be merged.